Weight Loss Surgery Made Funny With Bariatric TV

 Dr. David Provost, a WLS Channel faculty advisor and one of the nation’s leading bariatric surgeons, has a great article about Life After Soda Pop on his website here: http://www.provostbariatrics.com/success-after-weight-loss-surgery/weight-loss-surgery-success-life-after-carbonated-drinks/

-6. Nancy Polerecky Says:
+6. Nancy Polerecky

 Admin.
 Thanks for the input on soda.
 I went to provostbariatrics.com Doctor has helpful info on different topics.
 I am 3 mo. post op from gastric bypass.
 I am very glad I had the surgery.
 Losing weight is fun.